igneous-labs/sanctum-unstake-program/SPEC.md

 ## Overview

-Unstake On-chain program provides a mechanism to instantly convert a Solana Stake Account to SOL.
+Unstake On-chain program provides a mechanism to instantly convert a native Solana Stake Account to SOL.
 The program performs the conversion using its underlying liquidity pool that contains a SOL reserves that is owned by the LP token holders and accrues fees as it performs conversion.
-The internal operation requires two permission-less crank instructions to be executed to maintain the optimal operational state.
+The internal operation of the program requires two permission-less crank instructions to be executed to maintain the optimal operational state.

 ## High level design